SimsonvomDach/CreditCardFraudDetection/Gliederung.md

 5. Testing (Load Model into Test Split to measure performance on unseen Data)
 6. Hyperparameter-Tuning (To increase performance on unseen Data, batch-size, epochs, layers and learning rate may be altered)

+## Experimental Results
+Here you fit the method onto the dataset.
+Actual results of the neural net training.
+*Question:* Do I measure accuracy as the average precision/recall of 30 trainings?

+## Conclusion and Perspective:
+State whether this algorithm is a good fit for this problem.
+Discuss issues and improvements on the future.
+Compare to other algorithms perhaps.